ytvnr/gif-of-the-day/CONTRIBUTING.md

 ##### Collection authorizedDomains

-The list of authorized domain for sing-in by email authentication.
+The list of authorized domain for sign-in by email authentication.

 ℹ️ You **have to** populate manually this collection.
 There is no domain authorization management feature in the app.